LaunchCodeEducation/lchs/src/chapters/databases/project.rst

 Next Steps
 ----------

-Your Flask application now builds SQL query strings from different web forms.
+Congratulations!
+Your Flask application builds SQL query strings from different web forms.
 Now you need to execute those queries, update the database, and display feedback to the user.

 Continue on to :ref:`Part 2 <movie-sql-part-2>` of this project.